 Mr. Fate and I worked together on a Revocable Trust issue that involved Washington and California issues.
 I found his thoroughness, creativity, knowledge of the law, and practical advice to be profoundly helpful.
 Working together, we were able to obtain the relief that our client sought.
 I will not hesitate to refer any client needing a California attorney to Mr. Fate.
 You may retain him with the confidence that you are getting quality representation.

-James Pautler Criminal Defense Attorney
+James Pautler Family Attorney